The Thickety: Plot

 The first book follows a pair of siblings named Kara and Taff who are mistreated by villagers due to their mother being killed over accusations of her having practiced witchcraft.
 Their Father is absent, having lost his mind after her mothers death, and as such Kara, as an older teenager, has to take care of herself, her family, and their dying orchard.
 With a town who has scorned their family, getting by is difficult.
 Her greatest foe is Grace, the daughter of the towns leader, who is generally liked by the town, and uses that fact to further turn the townspeople against Kara.

 One day, Kara discovers a book with the power to seemingly note animal species, and call any animal of that species at will.
 She is horrified at first, but slowly starts to become drawn to the magic inside.

 The Thickety is a forest that borders the town, known as deadly - or at the very least, madness inducing - to those who enter.
-The group who live out of the town, and keep the forest at bay, are though of as lesser, and are mostly immigrants to the island.
+The group who live out of the town, and keep the forest at bay, are thought of as lesser, and are mostly immigrants to the island.

 J. A. White has three sons and teaches kids language arts at a school.